Evidence-based research is at the heart of CHADD's mission to improve the lives of children and adults with ADHD.

 The Awards are supported through a number of individual donations.
 CHADD is grateful to all contributors to the Young Scientist Research Awards.

-Two researchers will be selected for the Awards in 2019.
-Deadline for applications is May 28, 2019.
-Winners will be announced in early September.
-Awards will be presented at the 2019 Annual International Conference on ADHD in November.
+Winners of the 2019 Awards will be announced in early September.
+Awards will be presented at the Annual International Conference on ADHD in November.
 Award funds will be disbursed at the conference.

 If you have any questions regarding the Young Scientist Research Awards, please send an email to firstname.lastname@example.org or contact Ms. Zuali Malsawma at 800-233-4050, ext.
 130.